HMRC Mileage Claim In The UK

 How much mileage can I claim from HMRC?

 Your HMRC mileage claim amount depends on a couple of things.
-The first one is what vehicle you drive as there are different HMRC standard rates for different vehicles - see the 2022 mileage rates.
+The first one is what vehicle you drive as there are different HMRC standard rates for different vehicles - see the new 2023 mileage rates.
 The second factor to consider is whether you are calculating your mileage claim for up to 10,000 miles or more as the rates change after that threshold.

 To calculate how much mileage you can claim, you can try using our HMRC mileage claim calculator.